 In patients with renal impairment, the dose of buprenorphine does not require alteration.
 However, in patients with liver dysfunction, the dose has to be modified to prevent toxicity.

 Buprenorphine Use in Special Populations

 Medication-assisted treatment (MAT), including opioid treatment programs (OTPs), is a combined therapeutic approach using behavioral therapy and medications to treat substance use disorders.
 There is ample evidence indicating that methadone maintenance does improve maternal and newborn outcomes in pregnant opioid-dependent patients.
-Similarly, there is evidence suggesting that maintenance with buprenorphine may also improve fetal and maternal and outcomes and that the resultant NAS may be less intense than that observed after methadone.
-At present, buprenorphine is listed as a category C drug in pregnancy, whereas methadone is category B, in pregnant patients.
+Similarly, evidence suggests that maintenance with buprenorphine may also improve fetal and maternal outcomes.
+The resultant NAS may be less intense than that observed after methadone.
+At present, buprenorphine is listed as a category C drug in pregnancy, whereas methadone is category B in pregnant patients.
 Buprenorphine is classified as category C for use during pregnancy, which means that the risk of adverse effects on the fetus cannot be ruled out.
 Buprenorphine does cross the placenta, and the use of opioids during pregnancy may result in neonatal withdrawals soon after birth.
 Symptoms of this in the neonate may include any of the following:

 Excessive and/or high-pitched crying